netdata/learn/docs/cloud/visualize/nodes.md

 With all of the Agent's real-time data at your fingertips, you can first identify health or performance anomalies with Netdata Cloud, and then engage your team to perform root-cause analysis using the Agent's granular metrics.

-## See more metrics in Netdata Cloud
+## See more charts and metrics in Netdata Cloud

-If you want to add more metrics to your War Rooms and they don't show up when you add new metrics to Nodes, you likely need to configure those nodes to collect from additional data sources.
+To add more charts and metrics to Netdata Cloud, you can configure your nodes to collect from additional data sources, like webservers, databases, and more.
 See our [collectors quickstart](/docs/agent/collectors/quickstart) to learn how to use dozens of pre-installed collectors that can instantly collect from your favorite services and applications.

 If you want to see up to 30 days of historical metrics in Cloud (and more on individual node dashboards), read our guide on [long-term storage of historical metrics](/guides/longer-metrics-storage).
 Also, see our